ziemus/knausj_talon/core/modes/game_mode/README.md

 You may provide a deafult binding with 4 settings in a .talon file, like so:
 ```
 settings():
-# do not use the default pop handler - must be set to 0 in order to use the hot-swappable noise controls
+# do not use the default pop callback from mouse.py
+# must be set to 0 in order to use the hot-swappable noise controls
     user.mouse_enable_pop_click = 0
 # call actions.user.game_dodge() on pop
     user.game_noise_pop_binding_default = "dodge"
-# do not use the default hiss handler - must be set to 0 in order to use the hot-swappable noise controls - this is a custom setting from this repo
+# do not use the default hiss callback
+# must be set to 0 in order to use the hot-swappable noise controls
+# this is a custom setting from this repo
+# note: there is no default hiss callback in the community repository
     user.mouse_enable_hiss = 0
 # no default binding for hiss
     user.game_noise_hiss_binding_default = "off"

+# ADDITIONAL 5TH SETTING
+# eliminate hiss detection in sibilant speech
+# essentionl for Talon v0.4+ due to high hiss sensitivity
+# the default is 180 milliseconds ("180ms")
+# so this setting value doesn't need to be declared every time
+# but may be lengthened or shortened to suit personal requirements
+    user.game_minimum_hiss_duration = "200ms"
 ```

 See [noise_controls.py](./controls/noise/noise_controls.py) and [noise_controls.talon](./controls/noise/noise_controls.talon) for more details, [available actions](./controls/noise/noise_controls.py#L40) and their [names and aliases](./controls/noise/noise_controls.py#L12) for use with the default binding settings and voice commands.
 Those mappings can be expanded in code if you find yourself in need of more available bindings.

+Note that if you're using Talon Voice v0.4 or newer, hiss detection may seem very aggressive compared to previous versions.
+Therefore you will need to delay hiss detection in order not to trigger hiss callback in sibilants speech (eg. "S"-es/"Z"-s in words like "Stop", "freeZe"). **By default it is delayed by 180 milliseconds** but may be lengthened or shortened to suit personal preferences.

 ## First/third person camera movement
 To be able to use the camera controls, set the ``user.game_camera_controls`` tag for your game and define 3 settings: